 |Selecting a Plan||A variety of plans are available for you to purchase once your

 SHIP coverage expires.
-Plan types include short term coverage or 'gap' coverage, individual monthly plans that you must qualify for based on your health history, a ‘guaranteed issue’ conversion plan for persons with ongoing medical conditions, and public health insurance programs.
-The major carriers in California — including Anthem Blue Cross, Blue Shield of California, Kaiser, and Health Net — offer many plans with different combinations of premiums, deductibles and benefits (see definitions below).
+Plan types include short term coverage or 'gap' coverage, individual monthly plans, health benefit exchange plans and public health insurance programs.
+The major carriers in California — including Aetna, Anthem Blue Cross, Blue Shield of California, Kaiser, and Health Net — offer many plans with different combinations of premiums, deductibles and benefits.

 NOTE: We recommend you call us, email us or stop by the office (located on the third floor of the Tang Center) to obtain a Certificate of Group Health Plan Coverage as proof of your continuous insurance coverage.
-This may help you avoid being subject to pre-existing condition exclusions when you sign up for a new health insurance plan.
+NOTE: This form can only be mailed, faxed or picked up due to privacy regulations.

 Please Note: This site is provided as a service to students.
 It is not meant as a University endorsement of any insurance company, plan or broker.
 The information provided is a summary only and is subject to change.
 Contact the insurance company or a broker for additional plan details and the most current information about eligibility and benefits.